schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 		Scale factor of the component.

-		Set a single float to scale proportionally or a tuple for different horizontal and vertical scale.
+		A tuple containing the horizontal and vertical scale.

-		:type: float or tuple
+		:type: tuple